martpie/monorepo-typescript-next-the-sane-way/README.md

 # Monorepo + TypeScript + Next.js: The Sane Way

 **Update 08/04/2021**: I haven't updated this repo in a while, it's outdated in many ways.
+But it should still give you a rough idea of how to set things up :)

 This repo is an experiment to set-up a monorepo for a Next.js project using modules located in other directories.
 Everything is not perfect and "real-world" ready, but it should be a good first step.